misingnoglic/isolation_server/README.md

 # Server Setup - Only needed if you are the one who wants to host the server

-- Install requirements with `pip install -r requirements_server.txt`
+- Install requirements with `pip install -r requirements.txt`
-- Get the `server_secrets.py` from someone.
+- Get the `server_secrets.py` variables from someone and set them in your OS variables
-- Grab the `isolation_server.py` file from someone who has it (currently trying to get permission to host it)
-- Run the server with `python server.py` (this just runs a local flask app, you will have to host it yourself and provide a public domain)
+- Run the server locally with `python application.py`, or host it wherever.